BlairLAdams/RPi5/mkdocs/docs/warehouse/TieredAnalytics.md

 5. **Protect enterprise outputs**
    Dashboards used for strategic planning, board briefings, or regulatory submissions should only draw from the Gold layer to ensure stability, explainability, and data trustworthiness.

 This hybrid approach allows analysts and modelers to innovate, while protecting business users from conflicting definitions or unverified results.
-It also ensures that AI and machine learning outputs contribute to — rather than compete with — the organization's shared understanding of performance.
+It also ensures that AI and machine learning outputs contribute to, rather than compete with, the organization's shared understanding of performance.

 ---

 ## ✅ Why This Works for Water Utilities

-Water agencies don’t need a massive tech stack — they need structure, transparency, and alignment.
+Water agencies don’t need a massive tech stack they need; structure, transparency, and alignment.

 - **Bronze** ensures nothing is lost or overwritten
 - **Silver** empowers analysts to explore operational trends